Technical vs Non-Technical Jobs: Which Career Path Is Right for You?

 Non-Technical Career Paths

-Non-technical careers span roles such as human resources, sales, marketing, operations, project management, customer success, and business development.
-These roles focus on people management, strategy, communication, and decision-making.
+Non-technical career falls under human resource, sales, marketing, operations, project management, customer success, and business development.
+These functions are people management, strategy, communication and decision-making.

 Choosing the Right Path for You